Texas Pacific Land Trust: Exposure To Oil Price Recovery With 40% Upside Potential

 If we assume TPL experienced a 30% drop in its net income in 2020, resulting from the reduction in the oil & gas production activities, TPL’s net income would be $223 million in 2020.
 A reasonable P/E ratio of 25x would value TPL at $5.58 billion, or $718 per share.

 The inherent risks to TPL is the prolonged low production activity in the Permian Basin, driven by COVID-19 and the low oil price combined.
-If TPL's net income experienced net income declined by more than 30%, its share price might have downward pressures in the short-term.
+If TPL's net income experiences a decline of more than 30%, its share price might have downward pressures in the short term.

 Conclusions

 TPL is flying under the radar with low analyst coverage due to its Trust status.
 The trading volume is tiny, at only 60,000 shares out of the total 7.76 million shares outstanding (0.77%).
 Only one analyst covers TPL now, rating it as a Buy with a price target of $684.
-TPL has planned to reorganize into Delaware corporation.
-With the new status, we believe that it will have higher analyst coverages and attract more institutional capital inflows into its stocks.
-It should be worth around $718 per share, 40% upside potential from the current trading price.
+TPL plans to reorganize into a Delaware corporation.
+With the new status, we believe that it will have higher analyst coverage and attract more institutional capital inflows into its stock.
+It should be worth around $718 per share, a 40% upside potential from the current trading price.

 Disclosure: I/we have no positions in any stocks mentioned, but may initiate a long position in TPL over the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.